Singapore Sports School

 Singapore Sports School (SSP) is a specialised independent boarding school under the purview of Ministry of Culture, Community and Youth of the Government of Singapore that offers an integrated sports and academic programme to secondary and post-secondary students in Singapore.

+History

+In the late 1990s, the Ministry of Community Development (MCD), the Singapore Sports Council and the sports community discussed the idea of forming a sports school to develop sports in Singapore.
+In 2000, the MCD created a new sports division and was renamed Ministry of Community Development and Sports (MCDS).
+With the rename, Minister for Community Development and Sports Abdullah Tarmugi formally proposed a sports school in Parliament to develop sports in Singapore.
+In 2001, the government approved the plans and on 2 April 2004, the SSP was opened by Prime Minister Goh Chok Tong.

+SSP initially focused on eight sports – athletics, badminton, bowling, football, netball, sailing, swimming and table tennis.

 Management

 Moo Soon Chong was the first principal of Singapore Sports School.
 He was assisted by Chua Choon Seng, Director of Corporate Services and Irwin Seet, Director of Sports, Seah Poh Chua, Director of Academics and School Administration, who was Dean of the Academic Wing then, and a core team.

 Moo Soon Chong retired on 14 December 2007 and Deborah Tan was appointed as the new principal of Singapore Sports School on the following day.
 Deborah Tan was appointed to a senior position at the Ministry of Education and left the school on 14 December 2013.

 Followed by Deborah Tan's departure, Tan Teck Hock is appointed as the new principal of Singapore Sports School.
 Tan Teck Hock had served in the Education Service since 1992.
 He was the principal of Yishun Town Secondary School from December 1999 to December 2005 and Serangoon Junior College from December 2006 to December 2010.
 Tan Teck Hock was the founding Principal of the Physical Education and Sports Teacher Academy in 2010.

 On 15 December 2019, Singapore Sports School announced that Ong Kim Soon would replace Tan Teck Hock.
 Ong Kim Soon was a PE and English teacher, head of department, vice-principal and special assistant of the principal at Saint Hilda's Secondary School, and Director of Physical, Sports, and Outdoor Education in the Ministry of Education Headquarters.